ARCS Foundation Statement on Federal Funding for Research

 Talking points and Congressional visit tips from AAAS.

-Save NSF Toolkit — tips and talking points for sharing the impact of NSF grants.
+Save NSF Toolkit — tips for sharing the impact of NSF grants.

-McClintock Letters Initiative — writing local media to explain research and why it matters.
+McClintock Letters Initiative — explaining research and why it matters.

-Five Things to Know If Your Federal Grant is Terminated — advice from The Transmittor.
+Five Things to Know If Your Federal Grant is Terminated — advice from The Transmitor.

 NEW: Council on Competiveness Releases Renewed Call to Action